 To execute the program just double click PyQInfoMating.exe and a interface similar to the one in Figure 1 will appear.
 The user must choose and adequate input file (see the input file section below) before the program can be executed via the Run button.
-The pre-selected models are the models by default than can be changed for any single model or combination of them (only for discrete data, see the Analysis of Continuous data section).
+The pre-selected models are the models by default than can be changed for any single model or combination of them (only for discrete data or continuous data discretized by the program, see the Analysis of Continuous data section).